-What are we asking for?
+What we are asking for?

-Our aims to improve contracts are summarised in the C.R.E.A.T.O.R. acronym:
+Our aims to improve contracts are summarised in the C.R.E.A.T.O.R. acronym.

-O – Ownership.
-Authors, including illustrators and translators, should be appropriately credited for all uses of their work and moral rights should be unwaivable.
+O – Ownership: Authors, including illustrators and translators, should be appropriately credited for all uses of their work and moral rights should be unwaivable.

-R - All other clauses be subject to a general test of Reasonableness including a list of defined clauses which are automatically deemed to be void and a general safeguarding provision that any contract provision which causes a significant imbalance in the parties' rights and obligations to the detriment of the author, should be regarded as unfair.
+R – Reasonableness: All other clauses should be subject to a general test of reasonableness, including a list of defined clauses which are automatically deemed to be void.
+There should be a general safeguarding provision that any contract provision which causes a significant imbalance in the parties' rights and obligations to the detriment of the author, should be regarded as unfair.
 One such example would be indemnity clauses which put all the risk on the author.

 What are we doing?